puppetlabs/design-system/packages/react-components/source/react/library/card/Card.md

+### Overview

 Cards provide flexible containers for related pieces of UI content.
 There are primary and secondary variants available at multiple elevations.
-Each may become 'selectable' for use in a selectable list.
+Each may become 'selectable' for use in a selectable list and can contain standardized card content such as a title, an action, or selection of actions.

 ### Primary Cards